InfiniteWhispers/promptlibrary/library/mypersona/stepseven.md

 **Prompt:**

 "Based on the full persona model—including my yes/no diagnostic, journal narratives and discussions, OCEAN profile, DSM-5 behavioral traits, surveillance risk scan, and partner compatibility simulation—guide me in writing a risk reframing journal.
-Use Deep Research for this as well.

 For each of the following: